meks77/easy-validation/README.md

 The next steps will be:
 * cleanup of the code
+* implement tests
 * setting up SonarQube for code statistics
-* implement tests
 * add the possibility to either user error codes or not
 * add the possibility to user custom error messages for the validations
 * maybe add an api to setup if the validation should't stop at the first error.
 That's very complex because of
   * dependencies between validation steps(eg. if validation x fails validation y and z must not be executed)
   * and I am sure because of the things I have currently not in my mind
-* maybe extending maven structure by modules for core, validation without error code, validation with error codes and one for examples
 * adding common validation steps
   * Date validations(Date, LocalDate, LocalDateTime,...)
   * more List validations(if something comes to my mind)